MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-android-client.md

 ## Install the client

-With the client downloaded, you can deploy the app to your Android devices.
-You can deploy the app on Device Administrator enrolled devices and Android Enterprise enrolled devices.
+You can deploy the app using both the Device Administrator enrolled devices and Android Enterprise modes.

 ### Device Administrator enrolled devices